MicrosoftDocs/cloud-adoption-framework/docs/secure/refresh-ready-consolidated.md

 ## Ready for integrity

-Like your confidentiality preparations, ensure that you have well-governed policies and standards for data and system integrity so you deploy workloads.
+Like your confidentiality preparations, ensure that you have well-governed policies and standards for data and system integrity so you deploy workloads securely by default.
 Define policies and standards for the following:

 ### Data management practices